Working With Substance Abuse Awareness

 What is substance abuse?

-Substance abuse is the medical term used to describe a pattern of using a substance (drug) that causes increasing problems or distress.
+Substance abuse is a medical term used to describe a pattern of using addictive and/or potentially harmful substances that cause increasing problems or distress.
+This ranges from alcoholism to drug addictions.

 Who is susceptible to substance abuse?